 Free float: How long you can delay a task without impacting the next task in your timeline.
 This is the number of days between the earliest start of the next task and the earliest possible finish date of the current task.

-A label to identify critical vs. non-critical tasks: Tasks in the critical path have zero float—meaning you can’t change their due dates without impacting your entire project timeline.
-Tasks in the non-critical path have more wiggle room and you can delay them without throwing your project off track.
-To distinguish the critical and non-critical path even further, you create separate sections in your template.
+A label to show which tasks are critical and which are not: Tasks on the critical path have zero float, so you can’t move their due dates without affecting your whole project timeline.
+Non-critical tasks have more flexibility, and you can delay them without causing problems.
+To make this clearer, you can create separate sections in your template for each type.

 A date range for each task: The time span you have to accomplish each deliverable, based on dependencies and the duration of the task.
 When you use your critical path method template, this is one of the last fields to fill out as you plan your project timeline.